 - Unbundling the most profitable segments of the incumbents

-- Capture the distribution via Blitzscaling in software time-scale
+- Capture distribution via blitzscaling in the software timescale

-Fintech startups search for customers, who are served with financial products from traditional firms but are dissatisfied at some point in their journey.
-The challengers focus on such inflection points in customer’s journeys, where the level of dissatisfaction is so high that the customer is finally willing to switch.
-The challengers focus on using technology to make the switching costs and experience so seamlessly frictionless that the customers move over.
+Fintech startups search for customers who are served with financial products from traditional firms but are dissatisfied at some point in their journey.
+The challengers focus on such inflection points in customer journeys where the level of dissatisfaction is so high that the customer is finally willing to switch.
+The challengers use technology to make the switching costs and experience so seamlessly frictionless that the customers move over.
 For instance, the Fintech company SoFi uses such inflection points to gain momentum in capturing the distribution of underserved HENRYs (High Earning Not Rich Yet segment).
 SoFi blitzscaled its distribution through digital means.

 An incumbent company’s CEO may take one of the two paths:

 - Get on the defensive and protect its own high-profit market segments

 - Get on the offensive and drive new growth by using innovations such as providing mass customization through artificial intelligence (AI)

 Incumbents face a threat from the inherently digital-native challengers due to lack of digital agility.
 This article focuses on how to counter these threats using innovative business operations techniques via TBM.
 TBM helps achieve strategic digital agility through a variety of factors.

 Innovation requires experimentation.
 Accepting failure as a part of experimentation may seem like a counterintuitive concept.
 I believe that such acceptance is essential if an incumbent company wants to become a disruptor.
 Most companies avoid failure like a terminal illness.
 However, embracing failure is a part of the success equation for innovators such as Amazon.